-Provisions for loss on orders received, to prepare for losses on orders received, are the estimated amount of losses on orders received related to order contracts at the end of each fiscal year.
+Provisions for loss on orders received are the estimated amount of losses on orders received related to order contracts at the end of each fiscal year.
 The timing of the outflow of economic benefits in the future is expected to be within one year from the end of each fiscal year.